Jack Thompson (American football)

 Jack Byron Thompson (born May 18, 1956), nicknamed "the Throwin' Samoan", is an American Samoan former professional football quarterback.
 Thompson played in the National Football League (NFL) for six seasons, four with the Cincinnati Bengals and two with the Tampa Bay Buccaneers.
 He played college football for the Washington State Cougars.
-He was selected in by the Bengals in the first round of the 1979 NFL draft with the third overall pick.
+He was selected by the Bengals in the first round of the 1979 NFL draft with the third overall pick.

 His nickname was bestowed on him by Spokesman-Review columnist Harry Missildine during Thompson's breakout sophomore season at Washington State in 1976.

 College career

 As a collegian at Washington State University in Pullman, Thompson set numerous school, Pac-10 and NCAA records.
 In the second game of 1976, he took over on offense after senior starter John Hopkins was injured making a tackle in the second quarter at Minnesota.
 In a 2002 story, Thompson explained why he chose to attend Washington State and how his first series against Minnesota in 1976 was almost his last until offensive coordinator Bob Leahy convinced head coach Jackie Sherrill to leave Thompson in the game.

 As a fifth year senior in 1978, Thompson finished ninth in the voting for the Heisman Trophy, and concluded his college career as the most prolific passer in NCAA history with 7,818 passing yards.
 Thompson set Pac-10 records for attempts, completions, and TD passes.
 He was all-conference three times and either 1st team or 2nd team, or honorable mention All-American three times.

 Thompson is one of only two players in school history to have his number retired (with Pro Football Hall of Famer Mel Hein); he wore No. 14 and graduated from Evergreen High School in White Center, Washington, in 1974, south of Seattle.